kevinchung58/LatteReview/docs/api/providers.md

 # Providers Module Documentation

 This module provides different language model provider implementations for the LatteReview package.
-It handles interactions with various LLM APIs in a consistent and type-safe manner.
+It handles interactions with various LLM APIs in a consistent, type-safe manner and now supports image-based inputs in addition to text inputs.

 ## Overview